 Once the seeds germinate, take off the plastic wrap and set the tray in full sun.
 Again, continue to monitor soil moisture levels and water to keep the gravel slightly moist.
 Once the plants stand about 1 inch high, transfer them to individual 3-inch pots.
 When they stand 3-4 inches high, it’s time to move them outdoors, either into pots or into your garden.
 You’ll probably even have enough plants to share with friends and neighbors.

-For more information about growing Sweet William and other flowers from seed visit the following links:
+Want to learn more about growing Sweet William and other flowers from seed?

 10 Perennials Easily Grown from Seed from Fine Gardening.